10,000+Completed ProjectsLow-voltage and surveillance work across Oakville, Halton Region, and the GTA.

 Once the NVR is configured, your camera feeds are accessible through a mobile app on iOS and Android.
 Live view, recorded playback, and motion alert notifications are all available remotely.
 We set up app access on your devices before leaving and confirm that alerts are reaching you correctly.
 If you need a security camera installer near me in Oakville — we set it up so it actually works on your phone, not just on the local monitor.

-Request a Coverage Plan for
+Request a coverage plan for

 Tell us your property type and the areas you want covered.
 We will confirm camera count, cable paths, and NVR placement before any work begins.
 No obligation, no generic quote over the phone.